 Follow Your Heart has been in the vegan cheese-making game for a long time.
 In my early vegan days, if you wanted vegan cheese it was either Follow Your Heart or Veganrella.
 My friends and I would get blocks of the Follow Your Heart mozzarella for pizzas, and I even convinced the cafe I worked at to order some so that we could offer more vegan options.
 It wasn’t really mozz-like, but it melted and had a semi-cheesy flavor.
 That was enough to satisfy me, but unfortunately many of my vegan friends from back then have caved in to their dairy cheese cravings.

-After a second round of chao quesadillas, I went back to the store to pick up more of Field Roast’s new and amazing chao cheese for J only to find that there was none on the shelves.
+After a second round of chao quesadillas, I went back to the store to pick up more of Field Roast’s new and amazing chao cheese for my partner only to find that there was none on the shelves.

 While I was back there, I noticed the new Follow Your Heart cheese that is similarly made with coconut oil and decided to pick that up instead.
 They were out of many varieties but still had the slices and blocks in a few flavors.
 Not formerly being anything remotely close to a dairy cheese lover, I couldn’t figure out which flavor to purchase.
 I picked up the provolone for us to try out since as far as I can remember, I’ve never had vegan provolone.
 And since I haven’t had dairy cheese in forever, my partner will be my resident tester to determine how provolone-like it really is!